Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 PROCESSED MEATS

-How much red meat and processed meat do you eat?
+How much red meat and ultra-processed meat do you eat?

 Processed meats are cured to preserve or enhance flavor ie. bacon, ham, sausage, hot dogs, salami, pastrami, pepperoni, deli meats.